-Katharine W. Fogarty, a civil litigator, concentrates her practice in commercial litigation and employment law, including discrimination, harassment, retaliation, and wage and hour violations.
-She represents employers in federal and state courts and in administrative proceedings in federal, state and local human rights agencies.
+Katharine W. Fogarty, a civil litigator, concentrates her practice in employment law and commercial litigation, including discrimination, harassment, retaliation, and wage and hour violations.
+She represents employers, including schools and school boards, in federal and state courts and in administrative proceedings in federal, state and local human rights agencies.

 In addition to her litigation practice, Ms. Fogarty counsels employers on a wide range of workplace issues, employment policies, severance contracts, and compliance with federal, state and local laws (including website and brick and mortar accessibility under Title III of the Americans with Disabilities Act).
 She assists employers in connection with hiring, discipline, and termination decisions and in implementing policies and strategies to prevent claims by drafting and reviewing handbooks and conducting training sessions on equal employment opportunity and sexual harassment.